jackkershaw/vital-signs/README.md

   //
   ( clarify this on word doc) If you want to add something as a pdf, you should add it as a post within Wordpress, making sure to set the category to the appropiate issue or leaflets, and then add PDF as a tag.

-## Slug/ posts

 - PDFs - Work out how to show these when it's a pdf embedded in an article - see testpdf post.
 Show the PDF as an embedded PDF not just a link.
 Way of sorting links so that if it has pdf in it it's embedded?

 # Other

-- check alt text comes through from wordpress.
+- check alt text comes through from wordpress images.